Predicting the next local supernova: The observations

 The BS1 data, along with the early light curve of SN 1987A from the Cerro Tololo Inter-American Observatory (CTIO) 24-inch telescope\cite{HS90} and the International Ultraviolet Explorer,\cite{W87} were used to solve for the offset and depth of circumpolar ejecta near Sk -69$^{\circ}$202, and the orientation and kinetics of a beam of radiation and jet of particles emerging from the star's (south) polar direction.\cite{M12}

 The solution revealed a light beam and particle jet with a collimation factor $<10^{-4}$, an orientation of 75$^{\circ}$.2 (slightly pointed toward Earth, but mostly south), and 10.5/25.5 light-days ($\ell$t-d) to the beginning/end of the circumstellar ejecta above the south pole of Sk -69$^{\circ}$202.
-The fastest particles in the jet travel at almost 0.958 c, which, for protons, is consistent with the (kinetic) energy of the peak in the cosmic ray flux near 2.5 GeV.
+The fastest particles in the jet travel at almost 0.958 c, which is consistent with the kinetic energy of the peak in the proton cosmic ray spectrum near 2.--2.5 GeV.

 The only way that both BS1 and BS2 could have been the result of jets driven by post-core-collapse Sk -69$^{\circ}$202 (SN 1987A), was for BS2 to be approaching, in order that it not be overwhelmingly delayed, as was first noted by [\onlinecite{NP99}], which means the two sources and 87A would not lie on a single line.
-However, Occam's razor would suggest that if BS1, SN 1987A, and BS2 appear to be colinear in the plane of the sky, then it is most probable that they are, in fact, colinear in three dimensions, so that BS2 is slightly receding.
-Moreover, the solution to the geometry as done in [\onlinecite{M12}] \textit{assuming} BS2 came from the core collapse, as is the case for BS1, has BS1 emerging at 32$^{\circ}$, a full 43$^{\circ}$ closer to light of sight to the Earth, and \textit{off} the 75$^{\circ}$ solution from [\onlinecite{M12}].
+However, Occam's razor would suggest that if BS1, 87A, and BS2 appear to be colinear in the plane of the sky, then it is most probable that they are, in fact, colinear in three dimensions, so that BS2 is slightly receding.
+Moreover, the solution to the geometry as done in [\onlinecite{M12}] \textit{assuming} BS2 came from the core collapse, as is the case for BS1, has BS1 emerging at 62.4$^{\circ}$, still 12.8$^{\circ}$ off the 75.2$^{\circ}$ solution from [\onlinecite{M12}], with a peak of the proton cosmic ray spectrum well beyond 2.5 GeV (Fig.~8 of [17]), in conflict with observation.

-In addition, the right triangle with the three vertices, BS2 (approaching), the SN (origin), and the intersection of the vertical projection from BS2 to the line from the origin to the Earth, has a hypotenuse of $\beta\rho$, an abscissa of $\rho - 30$ $\ell$t-d, and an ordinate of 45.93 $\ell$t-d (160 mas), where $\rho$ is the current radius of the first SN flash, yields a lower limit for $\beta$c, the \textit{mean} velocity of matter swept up, from core collapse to BS2, of 0.837c, which is highly unlikely.
+Finally, the right triangle at day, $d=37.8$, made from the approaching solution BS2, measured at $h$ (45.93 $\ell$t-d, or 160 mas) from 87A at (0,0), and ($\rho - d$, 0), has a hypotenuse of $\beta \rho$.
+With $\rho$ as the current radius of the first SN flash, and $\beta$c the mean velocity for the matter swept up to form BS2, a real solution for $\rho$ occurs only if $\beta> h/\sqrt(h^2+d^2) = 0.772$, which is highly unlikely.